16280-f25/16280-f25.github.io/docs/logistics.md

 ## Office Hours

 We are here to help.
-TA office hours use a appointment-based system.
-Slots will appear in the office hour queue 24 hours prior to their start.
-Slots on days assignments are due are limited to 15 minutes, and are available in 15 or 30 minute increments on other days.
+TA office hours use a queue-based system.
+The queue will open at the start of office hours - you can find the link to the queue in the top navigation bar of the site.
+Slots are limited to 15 minutes.
 Debugging systems takes time.
 Do your part by starting assignments and seeking help early.
+For questions that require more assistance, please reach out to the course staff to request a meeting outside of office hours.

 **All office hours are held in the course space in CIC.**